The Strength Model of Self-Control

 BY: T. Franklin Murphy | December 31, 2020

-The strength model of self-control is based on willpower being a limited resource.
-When too many demands are placed on self-control the strength depletes and we are susceptible to lapses in self-control.
+The strength model of self-control theorizes that willpower is a limited resource.
+When we use self-control, strength depletes and we are susceptible to lapses.

 At the heart of self-determined action lies a belief in freedom to govern behavior, delaying gratification by resisting impulses in service to distant goals.
 However, human behavior has baffled psychologist, philosophers, and dreamers throughout human history.
 We desire, plan, and then fail.
 Our self-control lapses and stupidity destroy dreams.
 We trade fabulous futures for mediocre presents.
 One popular theory explains the dumbfounding lapses to the weakening of self-control.
 The research compares willpower (self-control) to a muscle that tires with extended use.
 Fatigue of the self-control ‘muscle,’ they explain, is a depletion of cognitive resources, a process coined “ego depletion” by Roy F. Baumeister during the 1990’s.
 The strength model of self-control suggests that if we strengthen this muscle, we drain resources at a slower rate.